DataBiosphere/jade-data-repo/src/main/java/bio/terra/service/profile/PROFILE_README.md

 the Google Cloud Billing API.
 That code should eventually be refactored into a library where it can be shared across Terra components.

-For convenience the profile package uses the AuthenticatedUserRequest class it holds the user email and access token.
-That will have to be refactored when this is extracted from TDR.
+For convenience when running inside TDR, the profile package uses the AuthenticatedUserRequest class.
+It holds the user email and access token.
+When billing profile code is extracted from TDR, it may or may not want to continue using that class.

 The profile linking operations are the operations that might create a project:
  * create dataset